"Not with YOU..."

 Face to face rejection is one of the most difficult of life experiences.

-In the real world, rejection hurts.
+In the real world, including my suite, rejection REALLY hurts.

 It is instantaneous.
-Unfortunately, you can heal 50 cuts and burns in the time it takes to get past one personal rejection.
+Unfortunately, you can heal 50 cuts and burns in the time it takes you to get past one personal rejection.

 Now, stop and think for a second: